 Is the Free First-Year Car Insurance Worth It?

-To entice customers, banks and dealers offer promos such as free comprehensive car insurance for the first year.
+To entice customers, banks and dealers offer promos such as free car insurance for the first year.
 Tempting as they may be, such freebies come with certain restrictions.

-For one, your mortgaged car's insurance will be locked in with the bank's or dealer's insurance partner for the entire loan term.
-That’s three to five years.
+For one, your mortgaged car's insurance will be locked in with the bank's or dealer's insurance partner for the entire loan term, which lasts about three to five years.

 Online Brokers: Cheapest Car Insurance Rates

-Variety of Car Insurance Options
+📌 Criteria #3: Variety of Insurance Options

-Banks and Dealers: Too Limited Choices
+Banks and Dealers: Limited Choices

 Online Brokers: Enabling Customers to Compare a Variety of Insurers

-The quality of customer service is also a critical consideration when choosing between a bank, dealer, or online broker for your comprehensive car insurance purchase.
+The quality of customer service is also a critical consideration when choosing between a bank, dealer, or online broker for your car insurance purchase.

 Online Brokers: Helpful for Car Insurance Purchase

 - Ask for car insurance quotes from multiple sources.
-You can easily get quotes in less than five minutes from car insurance comparison sites like Moneymax.
+You can easily get quotes in less than 5 minutes from car insurance comparison sites like Moneymax.
 Make sure to get proposals from at least three insurance providers.

 - Don't just accept what the bank or car dealer offers.
-Know that you can opt-out of the insurance that's bundled with the car you're buying.
-More so if you think the price is unreasonable or you're dissatisfied with the coverage.
+Know that you can opt out of the insurance that's bundled with the car you're buying—more so if you think the price is unreasonable or you're dissatisfied with the coverage.
 As a consumer, you have the right to shop around for options outside the bank or car dealership.

-- Make sure that the insurance company you're going with is accredited by the bank or dealer that's financing your vehicle.
+- Make sure the insurance company you're going with is accredited by the bank or dealer that's financing your vehicle.
 Ask your sales agent or check your car loan provider's website.

 Get a Free Car Insurance Quote!

-Looking for car insurance?
-Below is a list of top car insurance companies and their features.
-Compare your options and get a free quote from Moneymax!
+Below is a list of top car insurance companies in the Philippines and their features.
+Compare your options easily and apply through an online broker like Moneymax.